Shortages of critical pain relief continue – advice to clinicians, 25 September update from TGA

 “We are in regular communication with the TGA on this issue and I want to thank them for their efforts to source alternative medicines as we all grapple with an ever more challenging global supply chain,” Ms Rowland says.

-Current advice from the TGA regrading alternative temporary (Section 19A products) liquid morphine medicines:
+Current advice from the TGA regrading alternative temporary (Section 19A products) liquid morphine medicines, also included is information about PBS listing status of s19A products and availability of the Australian registered (ARTG) products:

-*Supply information from TGA as at 14 June, 2024.
+*Supply information from TGA as at 25 September, 2024.
 This table will be updated as new information is received from the TGA.
 Please refer to date stamp.
 PCA is checking this advice regularly with the TGA and will update accordingly.
+Further information is available on the TGA website.

 “Pain management requires an individualised approach.
 It’s work we do side by side with the patient and their carer, who is often the person administering this medication,” Prof Agar says.